kentcdodds/old-kentcdodds.com/content/blog/react-hooks-pitfalls/index.md

 To avoid this pitfall: **Know that React is fast by default and do some digging before applying performance optimizations pre-maturely 🏎💨**

+Also remember that the [production version of react is faster than the development version](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build)

 ## Pitfall 5: Overthinking the testing of hooks

 I've noticed some people are concerned that they need to rewrite their tests